 Bremer Bay Civic and Skate Park.

-Check out a short preview of the documentary being made on the making of the Bremer Bay Civic Square and Skate Park.
+Opened on 22nd September 2018 just in time for the school holidays.
+Check out the documentary on the making of the Bremer Bay Civic Square and Skate Park.

 You must be logged in to post a comment.